sohankshirsagar/lsproxy/README.md

 `lsproxy` offers IDE-like functionality for project-wide code analysis and navigation, in a docker container with a REST API.

-It resolves relationships between code symbols anywhere in the project (functions, classes, variables) - which can be used to help AI assistants navigate code or build custom code RAG systems.
+It resolves relationships between code symbols anywhere in the project (functions, classes, variables) - which can be used to help AI assistants navigate a codebase or build custom code RAG systems.

 `lsproxy` runs [Language Servers](https://microsoft.github.io/language-server-protocol/) and [ast-grep](https://github.com/ast-grep/ast-grep) under the hood, giving you precise search results without the headache of configuring and integrating language-specific tooling.